The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 Note two encryption operations are done when creating an encrypted token:

-You can customize the key and content encryption algorithms, for example:
+You can customize the key and content encryption algorithms by using the JwtEncryptionBuilder API.
+For example:

 import io.smallrye.jwt.KeyEncryptionAlgorithm;